 More Online Jobs in Rural Areas With The Internet:

-- Online surveys: Companies are always looking for feedback from consumers about their products and services.
-You can make money by taking online surveys and providing your opinion.
+- Online surveys: You can make money by taking online surveys and providing your opinion.

 - Personal shopper: Do you enjoy shopping?
-If so, there are companies that will pay you to shop for them.
+If so, some companies will pay you to shop for them.
 This job entails buying items such as clothing, groceries, and gifts on behalf of your client.
-Not only that but if you live in a rural area, older residents may pay you to shop for them.
+Not only that, but if you live in a rural area, older residents may pay you to shop for them.

 - Travel agent: Are you passionate about travel?
 If so, you could get paid to help people plan their dream vacations.
 Many travel agents now work entirely from home thanks to the Internet in rural areas.